Tree Survey for Planning

 Why Do I Need a Tree Survey For Planning?

 If you are applying for planning permission, and trees are present near to the proposed development area, a specific tree survey for planning (or Arboricultural Impact Assessment) will generally be requested by the local planning authority.
 The reason for this is to assess the level of impact construction activity is likely to have on nearby trees.
 The local planning authority will generally stipulate that this tree report for planning purposes must be undertaken following the relevant British Standard for tree surveys and construction activity (BS5837:2012 Trees in relation to design, demolition and construction).

-For a small site, there would an initial fee of £295, which would include an initial site visit and a tree survey.
-In addition to this, a fee starting at £225 would be added for the Arboricultural Impact Assessment report (total costs start at £495).
+An initial fee would be charged for a site visit and a tree location and condition survey.
+In addition to this, a fee would be added for an Arboricultural Impact Assessment report, which can be submitted for planning.
 Please note, an Arboricultural Impact Assessment cannot be produced without first undertaking a site survey to record the trees and relevant site features.
 Our fees are based on the number of trees within/immediately adjacent to a site, the amount of technical input required, and the geographical location of the site.

 We aim to produce our tree survey for planning reports as soon as possible.
 Typically, we undertake the initial site survey within 5 working days, with the report issued 3 working days from the survey.
 If required, we can provide reports within 3 working days on a fast-track basis.
 If quick timescales are important then please let us know and we will factor this into our quotation.

 You may find the following arboricultural information helpful when arranging a tree survey for planning, as both techniques highlight how construction can take place close to retained trees.